igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 On the other hand, a gratuitous use of lower address bits can lead to a premature address space exhaustion and difficulties in adapting to the future needs of the organization within the assigned address space.
-An example of such gratuitous use is designating large parts of the address space for a bitmask where only a small fraction of all possible bit combinations is utilized.
+An example of such gratuitous use is designating large parts of the address space for a bitmask, where only a small fraction of all possible bit combinations is utilized.